 Relevant Personal and Work Experience

-Previous work experience in data analysis or data management is always beneficial when being considered for admission to graduate-level data science studies.
-Many admissions officers require that a Curriculum Vitae (CV) be submitted along with the application.
+Previous work experience in data analysis or data management is always a plus and sometimes a requirement when being considered for admission to graduate-level data science programs.
+Many admissions departments expect to see a detailed CV along with the application.
 This is used to determine the professional, academic, and experiential merit of the prospective student.

-For students looking to gain a foundation in data science on the work front before beginning a Master’s program of study, Utah’s Silicon Slopes offer many entry-level positions and internships in related fields.
+For students looking to gain a foundation in data science on the work front before beginning a master’s program, Utah’s Silicon Slopes offer many entry-level positions and internships in related fields.

 - Research Analyst at the State of Utah Department of Health in Salt Lake City, UT